dvco-xx/dvco-xx/README.md

 - 👋 Hi, I’m David
-- 👀 I’m interested in building for the web with JavaScript.
-From websites to apps and games.
+- 👀 I’m interested in exploring backend engineering for the web using Java/Kotlin/Node.
+From websites to apps as well as games.
-- 🌱 I’m currently learning how framer works and documenting my journey as I progress.
+- 🌱 I’m currently learning how framer works for designing lightweight, minimalist webpages and documenting my journey as I progress.
-- 📫 How to reach me ... email [osuchukwudavid@gmail.com]
+- 📫 How to reach me ... [https://davidosuchukwu.framer.website/contact]

 <!---
 dvco-xx/dvco-xx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.